mfa/meinsack-datasette/ansible/readme.md

 ## ansible to install meinsack.click on server

 this was tested on Google f1.micro, AWS t3.nano and Hetzner vps with ArchLinux as Linux.
-The only ArchLinux specific part is in the full system upgrade at the beginning of the ``setup.yml``
+The ArchLinux specific part is in the full system upgrade at the beginning and all the package installs in the ``setup.yml``

 ```